iterative/dvc.org/content/docs/command-reference/metrics/show.md

 ## Options

 - `-t <type>`, `--type <type>` - specify a type for the metric file.
 Accepted values are: `json`.
-It will be saved into the corresponding DVC-file, and used to determine how to handle displaying metrics.
+It will be saved into the corresponding `.dvc` file, and used to determine how to handle displaying metrics.

-  This option will override `type` and `xpath` defined in the corresponding DVC-file.
-If no `type` is provided or found in the DVC-file, DVC will try to detect it based on file extension.
+  This option will override `type` and `xpath` defined in the corresponding `.dvc` file.
+If no `type` is provided or found in the `.dvc` file, DVC will try to detect it based on file extension.

 - `-x <path>`, `--xpath <path>` - specify a path within a metric file to get a specific metric value.
 Should be used if the metric file contains multiple numbers and you want to use only one of them.
 Only a single path is allowed.
-  It will override `xpath` defined in the corresponding DVC-file.
+  It will override `xpath` defined in the corresponding `.dvc` file.
 The accepted value depends on the metric file type (`--type` option):

   - For `json` - see [JSONPath](https://goessner.net/articles/JsonPath/) or